 Don’t make investing more complicated than it needs to be, and don’t be afraid of taking action.
 The pain of not taking action will worse when retired and not having enough money saved.
 “I wish I saved less when I was younger” — said by no one in retirement.

-Go open a brokerage account and enjoy the benefits of investing early.
+Go open an online brokerage account and enjoy the benefits of investing early.
 If you are young, time is on your side.

 Compound interest has more time to work its magic.
 Basically, compound interest can work for you (investing) or against you (debt).
 Make it work for you starting today, you would be amazed at the difference even a year makes.

 You will have more time to bounce back from mistakes.
 It’s a rite of passage for every investor to screw up miserably.
 This is totally fine when you are just starting out.
 Chances are: (a) you are young enough that you have time to bounce back and (b) you haven’t invested enough to lose significantly yet.
 Make mistakes, learn from them, and move on.

 Volatile markets are easier to recover from.
 The market goes up and down constantly, which can make for large gains and losses in your portfolio.
 Thankfully, over time the market trends up.
 By investing early, you can weather that volatility more easily than someone close to retirement.